gotnoshoeson/se-transparent-proxy/README.md

   -1: YourContract.sol
   -2: ProxyFactory.sol

 YourContract will be used as the implementation contract and ProxyFactory will be used as an on-chain way to deploy proxies of the implementation contract.
-All calls to the proxy contracts will be forwarded (delegatecall[delegatecall](https://solidity-by-example.org/delegatecall/)) to the implementation contract that contains the contract logic.
+All calls to the proxy contracts will be forwarded [delegatecall](https://solidity-by-example.org/delegatecall/) to the implementation contract that contains the contract logic.
 The storage will be maintained in the proxy contract.

 1. If you followed the steps previously, you can interact with YourContract and ProxyFactory on the typical Scaffold-Eth Debug page.
-Go ahead and choose the Factory contract and choose the createProxy method.
+Go ahead and choose the Factory contract and send a call to the 'createProxy' method.

-- Image here -
+- Screenshot here -

-Create a few more so we can test them in our new page, Debug Proxies!
+Create a few more proxy contracts so we can test them in our new page, Debug Proxies!

 2. On the Debug Proxies page, select the contract you want to interact with by clicking on the 'Select Proxy Contract' dropdown menu.
 Set a new greeting and bam, Bob's your uncle!

 What's that?
 The transaction failed?

+- Insert screenshot of failure message -

+No worries.
 This is expected behavior as msg.sender was set as the admin (or owner) of the Proxy.
 The admin address can only call functions on the TransparentUpgradeableProxy functions, any other function calls will not fallback to the implementation contract if made by the admin.
-So let's log into the app with a different account.
+Let's log into the app with a different account.

-To log in with a new burner wallet, simply open a new tab (you'll likely need to open a private or incognito tab in your browser to get a new burner address) and head to `http://localhost:3000/proxiesDebug`.
+To log in with a new burner wallet, simply open a new tab or window (you'll likely need to open a private or incognito tab in your browser to get a new burner address) and head to `http://localhost:3000/proxiesDebug`.
 Select a proxy contract and set a new greeting.
 It should work now!
 You can also check YourContract and see that the greeting has not been changed on this implementation contract.
 Cool.
 So we can create multiple copies of a contract and share the logic of one implementation contract for all proxy contracts.
-This alone is helpful because it reduces deployment costs.
-Onto the upgradeable part of the build.
+Onto the upgradeable portion of the build.

 ## The contract upgrade

 This may sound sacrilegious to you, afterall, smart contracts are supposed to be immutable right?
 There may be situations where you want to expand the functionality of your smart contract after you've already deployed it.
-In this case, the goal is to upgrade the contract by adding new functionality but retaining the data immutability; and this is exactly what all Proxy patterns are designed to do.
-For a deeper dive, check out this article from OpenZeppelin --> `https://blog.openzeppelin.com/proxy-patterns?utm_source=zos&utm_medium=blog&utm_campaign=transparent-proxy-pattern`
+In this case, the goal is to 'upgrade' the contract by adding new functionality but also retaining the data immutability; and this is exactly what all of the OpenZeppelin Proxy patterns are designed to do.
+For a deeper dive, check out this article from OpenZeppelin --> [Transparent Proxy Pattern](https://blog.openzeppelin.com/proxy-patterns?utm_source=zos&utm_medium=blog&utm_campaign=transparent-proxy-pattern)

-Every time that we created a new proxy, we did so with the Factory contract and not with hardhat like the other contracts.
+Every time that we created a new proxy, we did so with the Factory contract and not with hardhat like the other contracts, YourContract and Factory.
 For this reason we don't currently have the ABI to interact with any of the TransparentUpgradeableProxy functions or any of the functions that it inherits.

-3. Let's deploy an upgraded version of YourContract and a YourTransparentUpgradeableProxy contract.
+3. Let's deploy an upgraded version of YourContract with some new functionality.
+Lets also deploy a YourTransparentUpgradeableProxy contract so that we have the TransparentUpgradeableProxy ABI for the frontend.
 In packages/hardhat/upgrade/contract, copy YourContract2.sol and YourTransparentUpgradeableProxy.sol to the packages/hardhat/contracts directory.
 In packages/hardhat/upgrade/deploy_script, copy 01_deploy_your_contract_upgrade.ts to the pacakges/hardhat/deploy directory.
 Hardhat will run the scripts found in this directory in the order of the numerical prefixes in the file names.

 Now, in the terminal, run: